jshlbrd/resume/resume.md

 - Developed continuous delivery systems for Suricata and YARA that reduced rule deployment time from days to minutes
 - Collaborates across the team and technology organization to ensure end user needs are met through quality and availability of telemetry data
 ##### Sqrrl (acquired by Amazon).
 Security Technologist (Research).
 May 2016 - March 2017.
-- Led research on attacker tactics that leverage DNS which fully defined a product release (Sqrrl v2.7) and increased customer-facing detection analytics by 50%
+- Led research on adversary tactics that leverage DNS which fully defined a product release (Sqrrl v2.7) and increased customer-facing detection analytics by 50%
 - Led endpoint research that focused on the effective use of process execution records
 - Regularly created, tested, and validated new threat hunting hypotheses and techniques across endpoint, network, and file metadata
   - Significant focus on testing effectiveness of underutilized visualization techniques